-The proposed lease agreement is prepared for award to the recommended lessor by the assistant real estate director.
+The proposed lease agreement is prepared for award to the recommended lessor by the real estate and planning manager.

-If the lessor’s lease agreement form is used, or the lessor requests modifications or additions to the approved Texas State Lease Contract template, the assistant real estate director shall forward the draft agreement or proposed terms to the TSUS Office of General Counsel for review of, and concurrence to, the lessor’s proposed lease terms.
+If the lessor’s lease agreement form is used, or the lessor requests modifications or additions to the approved Texas State Lease Contract template, the real estate and planning manager shall forward the draft agreement or proposed terms to the TSUS Office of General Counsel for review of, and concurrence to, the lessor’s proposed lease terms.

-The assistant real estate director shall make internal distribution as appropriate and transmit a copy of the executed lease agreement to the lessor.
-If the agreement requires the lessor to sign the agreement to execute, the assistant real estate director shall transmit the agreement to the lessor.
+The real estate and planning manager shall make internal distribution, as appropriate, and transmit a copy of the executed lease agreement to the lessor.
+If the agreement requires the lessor to sign the agreement to execute, the real estate and planning manager shall transmit the agreement to the lessor.

-Upon receipt of the executed lease agreement, the assistant real estate director shall distribute copies of the lease as appropriate.
+Upon receipt of the executed lease agreement, the real estate and planning manager shall distribute copies of the lease, as appropriate.

 PROCEDURES FOR ENCUMBRANCE OF FUNDS TO PAY LEASE EXPENSES